Premier League: Team-by-team guide to the new season

 Key man: Who else?
 Zaha is effectively irreplaceable for Palace, a diamond in the rough who usually proves the difference come May.

-The Irish connection: Julan Speroni has departed Selhurst Park after 15 years – Stephen Henderson comes in as back-up goalie.
+The Irish connection: James McCarthy's Everton career was blighted by injury and the midfielder, who is still only 28, will be hoping his career can be relaunched at Selhurst Park.
+Julan Speroni has departed Selhurst Park after 15 years and Stephen Henderson comes in as back-up goalie.

 Notable ins: Jordan Ayew (Swansea City, €3.2m), James McCarthy (Everton, undisclosed), Gary Cahill (Chelsea, free), Stephen Henderson (Nottingham Forest, free), Victor Camarasa (Real Betis, undisclosed)